Who Gets FBSS?

 - Lifestyle – In addition to smoking, many different lifestyle factors could contribute to FBSS, including failing to adhere to exercise guidelines, poor diet, and heavy lifting before recovery.
 All of these may put some patients more at risk.

 - Degenerative Disc Disease – Patients that undergo spinal fusion, and other related surgeries for degenerative disc disease (DDD) may be at greater risk for FBSS if the DDD is advanced.
 The fusion can put pressure on the other discs, speeding up their degeneration.

 - Use of Inadequate Pedicle Screws/Hardware – Most common pedicle screws loosen over time, according to pedicle screw research performed by Spine Center Atlanta’s own Dr. James L. Chappuis.
 Although there are some screws that stay more firmly in place, they are not yet widely used.
 Similarly, some forms of hardware are less effective than others, but still in circulation today.

-- Depression or Anxiety – Presence of depression or anxiety may also be a risk factor for FBSS, because mental health can contribute to both the development of back pain, and the perception of the severity of back pain.
+- Depression or Anxiety – The presence of depression or anxiety may also be a risk factor for FBSS because mental health can contribute to both the development of back pain and the perception of the severity of back pain.